bojand/protocol-buffers-benchmarks/README.md

 # Protocol Buffers Benchmarks

-Simple benchmarks of [Protocol Buffer](https://developers.google.com/protocol-buffers) vs. JSON serialization and deserialization and payload size in Go and Node.js.
+Simple benchmarks of [Protocol Buffer](https://developers.google.com/protocol-buffers) and JSON serialization and deserialization and payload size in Go and Node.js.
 No gzip.

 Go benchmark code based on code in [this talk](https://www.youtube.com/watch?v=27swR9HACWU).